google/openhtf/openhtf/output/web_gui/src/README.md

 - label: The label for the tab for your plugin
 - icon: Optional, but refers to the icon from Material Icons that you want on your tab. (replace any spaces with underscores)

-#### Tornado Handler

-If you need to pull information from the backend, then you need to create a Tornado Handler to service it.
-Some required functions:
-	- get() - Will return data requested when URL is called.
-Can take arguments that refer to capture groups specified in the regex URL section of the handler variable.
-	- initialize() - Will initialize any variables you request from the backend.
-	Arguments should match the dependency list in the handler variable; function not needed if dependency list is empty.

 ### Frontend Structure